vidhi-sh/vidhi-sh.github.io/index.md

 home: true
 ---

-# Hi, I'm Vidhi
+# Hi, I'm Vidhi.

-Research

-I'm currently working on studying the role of information in strategic settings.
-I am also interested in studying how ....

-Other Stuff
+I live in Baroda.
+I'm an electrical engineer turned consultant turned researcher.

-Occasionally, I dabble in some art and writing.
+On occasion, I dabble in art and writing.
+In 2019, I illustrated a small graphic novel for Cactus Flower, BITS Pilani's annual literary magazine.